schjonhaug/btc-nok-price-history-reconstruction/README.md

 ## Output

-Running the `btc_nok_reconstruction.py` script will create a CSV file in the root folder called [btc-nok-price-history-reconstruction.csv](btc-nok-price-history-reconstruction.csv) with the reconstructed BTC/NOK price history.
+Running the `btc_nok_reconstruction.py` script will create a CSV file in the root folder called [btc-nok-price-history-reconstruction.csv](btc-nok-price-history-reconstruction.csv) with the reconstructed BTC/NOK price history including Bitmynt's margin adjustments, as well as what the source of the price was for each row.

 For convenience, the file is also included in the repository.